 Such questions are not far-fetched.
 A new report from the Government Accounting Office says the time is ripe to "increase collaboration and consider consolidation."

-But is this really a good idea?
-After all, could not the government save a few dollars and cut the deficit by combining programs and products?
+Couldn't the government save a few dollars and cut the deficit by combining programs and products?

 The VA doesn't think so.